korechia/CompTimeApp/index.md

 Each step of the tutorial I will be adding addional functionality to the app untill full functionality is reached.
 Here is the order I will present the React and My CompTime App:

-1.React Tutoril
+1.React Tutorial
-  - 0. Basics of how react works ------------------ (variables,classes, routing basics)'Skeleton of App'
+  - Basics of how react works ------------------ (variables,classes, routing basics)'Skeleton of App'
-  - 1. Calculate number of hours left ------------- (read from the database, Firbase setup)
+  - Calculate number of hours left ------------- (read from the database, Firbase setup)
-  - 2. Request hours and add hours earned. -------- (Write to the database and use input jsx tags)
+  - Request hours and add hours earned. -------- (Write to the database and use input jsx tags)
-  - 4. See history of hours earned and used. ------ (Create tables and jsx syntax that can be used)
+  - See history of hours earned and used. ------ (Create tables and jsx syntax that can be used)
-  - 5. Log in and out. ---------------------------- (Authentication of firebase)'Full App'
+  - Log in and out. ---------------------------- (Authentication of firebase)'Full App'
 2. Show heroku account. --------------------------- (Update branch through terminal.
 Connected to git)
 3. show how apps version control system. ---------- (create a branch for people to play with in code sandbox)
 4. Suggest possible features that could be added -- (Let them work on these features in thier sandbox)